pip-services/pip-services-docs/content/en/net/rpc/services/heartbeat_rest_service.md

 ### Description

-The HeartbeatRestService class allows you to create services that return heartbeat via HTTP/REST protocol.
+The HeartbeatRestService class allows you to create services that return a heartbeat via the HTTP/REST protocol.

-Important points
+**Important points**

 - The service responds on /heartbeat route (can be changed) with a string with the current time in UTC.
 - This service route can be used to perform health checks by loadbalancers and container orchestrators.